Ybalrid/Annwvyn/README.md

 ______

-Some word on the linux support
+Some words on the linux support
 ------------------------------

 The engine is buildable and runnable under linux, but there is **no support** for any HMD under linux at this time.
 So games using it will only start in **NoVR** mode.
+(This may change if we add OSVR support)